Start From

 Included:

-Airport transfers x 2
+Airport transfers (x2)

-Transport in 4x4 vehicle
+Transport in a 4x4 vehicle

-Mineral Water
+Mineral water

 Excluded:

-Entry Fees
+Entry fees

 General Information – Lesotho Overland Tours

-We reserve the right to alter any routes or itineraries should circumstances, like weather, road conditions, unforeseen obstacles, etc. so demand.
-Some accommodations use generators for the
+We reserve the right to alter routes or itineraries due to weather, road conditions, or unforeseen circumstances.

 1N/2D Umkomaas